 One hypothesis suggests that twenty-first-century lifestyle choices are a contributing factor.
-These include the misuse of antibiotics, dietary shifts and the mode of birth.
+These include the misuse of antibiotics, dietary shifts, and the mode of birth.
 These lifestyle choices can alter bacterial communities in the gut.
-And this leads to an increased susceptibility to food allergies.
+This leads to an increased susceptibility to food allergies.
 (3)

 There are many symptoms of food allergies.
 Some of them are minor such as puffy eyelids and upset stomachs.
-But some of them are serious such as anaphylactic shocks and the inability to breathe from a swollen windpipe.
-These effects can greatly influence the quality of life.
-Needless to say, they cause both physiological symptoms. psychological symptoms and distress.
+However, some of them are serious such as anaphylactic shocks and the inability to breathe from a swollen windpipe.
+These effects can significantly influence the quality of life.
+They cause physiological symptoms, psychological symptoms, and distress.

 Food allergies and the Gut Microbiome

 Milk is the second most common allergen in several countries across the world.
 A study showed that microbes found in the gut of infants with a milk allergy were different from those found in healthy infants.
 It was also found that mice who were treated with antibiotics or lacked certain microbes were more sensitive to food allergies.
 (4)